-These can include grass seeds, straw, string, wood splinters and sometimes an insect.
-The most pronounced sgn of a foreign body in the nose is violent sneezing at first and intermittent later on, with pawing at the nose.
+These can include grass seeds, straw, string, wood splinters, and sometimes an insect.
+The most pronounced sign of a foreign body in the nose is violent sneezing at first and intermittent later on, with pawing at the nose.
 Reverse sneezing along with attempts to clear the throat usually suggest a foreign object trapped at the back of the nasal cavity.

 A cat with a foreign object in his nose might squint his eye or tilt his head to the side that is affected.
 He also might drop his head to the floor with his neck extended, while making deep inhaling efforts.
 If the foreign objects are allowed to remain longer than a day or two, they could be associated with a secondary bacterial infection.

 The most common cause of a nasal infection in the cat is a feline viral respiratory illness.
-You can determine this if both nostrils are involved or if other cats in the house exhibit the same symptoms of sneezing, nasal discharge, noisy breathing and mouth breathing.
+You can determine if both nostrils are involved or if other cats in the house exhibit the same symptoms of sneezing, nasal discharge, noisy breathing, and mouth breathing.
 The nasal discharge is watery at first but soon becomes yellow and thick.
-Viral respiratory infections are also accompanied by fever, tearing, redness and discharge from the eyes, ulcers on the tongue, cough and lethargy.
+Viral respiratory infections are also accompanied by fever, tearing, redness and discharge from the eyes, ulcers on the tongue, cough, and lethargy.

 Nasal Polyps and Tumors